awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Docker image
 Docker images have the AWS IoT Greengrass Core software and dependencies installed on Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.
 You can use prebuilt images to start experimenting with AWS IoT Greengrass\.
+Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
+If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
+If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.
 Download a prebuilt image from [ Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or Amazon Elastic Container Registry \(Amazon ECR\)\.
 + For Docker Hub, use the *version* tag to download a specific version of the Greengrass Docker image\.
 To find tags for all available images, check the **Tags** page on Docker Hub\.
 + For Amazon ECR, use the `latest` tag to download the latest available version of the Greengrass Docker image\.
 For more information about listing available image versions and downloading images from Amazon ECR, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.